Iurii-Dziuban/spring-batch-sandbox/README.md

 # Logging
 Spring batch logging logic.
-- Commons logging is used.
-- Commons logging is configured to use Log4j under the hood.
+- Slf4j is configured to use Log4j under the hood.

 # Spring batch main features demo

-## `spring-batch-core-components`
-Main components are under `src/main/java/org/spring/batch/org.spring.batch.infrastructure` folder.
+Main components are under `src/main/java/org.spring.batch.infrastructure` folder.
 - `completion_policy` for chunk completion
 - `listeners` job and step listeners
 - `model` contains model to be used in examples